Buckhead CID announces park over Ga. 400 committee members

 The CID has submitted paperwork to create the new organization that would operate the park if it is created, and it is working to have it designated as a nonprofit, Durrett said.

-The CID has hired two consultants to create the new organization, Dentons and Bruce Bowers of Baker Donelson.
+Two consultants are overseeing the creation the new organization, Dentons and Bruce Bowers of Baker Donelson.
+The consultants are being paid with outside funding, according to Durrett.

 Some members of the steering committee could become members of the new organization once it is created, Durrett said.

 Although it was previously considered, a CID staff member will not have a position on the steering committee, Durrett said.
 CID board Chairman David Allman, the owner of Regent Partners, said he would provide informal guidance and “stay engaged” with the committee, but would have no formal position on the committee.

-Note: Correction: An earlier version of this article stated that incorrectly that the CID has hired the two consulting firms to create the organization.
-The firms are being paid using outside sources, not CID funds, Jim Durrett, the executive director of the Buckhead CID, said.